[Opinion] 'Trumped Up': curious case of Babis' conflicts of interest

 The next step in the journey is to not give up your business interests once you take office, and even involve your family members in your conflicts of interest.

-Mrs Babic
+Mrs Babis

 Both the Slovak Beneficial Ownership Register and the European commission's legal opinion detail that Babis's wife is one of the beneficial owners of the trusts that he shifted his Agrofert shares into.